 Patrick returned to Maryland to continue his operatic training as a member of the Maryland Opera Studio at the University of Maryland College Park.
 As a doctoral student of tenor Gran Wilson, Patrick began to perform extensively throughout the Mid-Atlantic region.
 Patrick appeared as the tenor soloist in concerts with the U.S. Naval Academy Glee Club, University of Maryland Symphony Orchestra, The Washington Chorus, and The Metropolitan Philharmonic.
 Patrick was a district winner of the Metropolitan Opera National Council Auditions in 2010 and 2011.
 He was later selected to sing The National Anthem for President Obama’s Town Hall meeting at the University of Maryland in 2011.
 Patrick graduated with a Doctor of Musical Arts degree from University of Maryland, College Park.

 Patrick recently debuted with the Baltimore Symphony Orchestra under the baton of Marin Alsop in a semi-staged production of Bernstein's Candide where he portrayed the Governor, Vanderdendur and other characters.
 Patrick returned to Annapolis Opera as a principal singer appearing in productions of Tosca and Aida.
 Patrick has performed leading roles with HUB Opera Ensemble, Singers Theatre of Washington, Opera AACC and Maryland Lyric Opera.
 Patrick currently sings in the chorus of Washington National Opera and Washington Concert Opera.
-He is the tenor in the vocal chamber ensemble Words&Music and serves on the faculty of Northern Virginia Community College (Alexandria, VA).
+He serves on the faculty of Northern Virginia Community College (Alexandria, VA).
 Patrick studies with mezzo-soprano Elizabeth Bishop.